 There are three jurisdictions within the UK, namely England and Wales, Northern Ireland, and Scotland.
 There are no specialist patents courts in Northern Ireland or Scotland, although there are judges, advocates and lawyers with expertise in patents in these jurisdictions.
 The answers in this chapter therefore address claims in England and Wales only.
 Patent infringement proceedings in England and Wales may be brought in the Patents Court (part of the Business and Property Courts of the High Court of Justice) or the Intellectual Property Enterprise Court (IPEC), both of which are situated in London.
 The IPEC is intended primarily for smaller or simpler cases - its procedural rules are intended to make it a more accessible forum for small to medium-sized enterprises than the Patents Court.
-In the IPEC, the total legal costs recoverable by a successful party are capped at £50,000 for the final determination of liability, and at £25,000 for enquiries as to damages or accounts of profits, and there is a limit of f,500,000 on the financial remedies available.
-(From 1 October 2022, the costs caps are to increase to £60,000 and £30,000, respectively.)
+In the IPEC, the total legal costs recoverable by a successful party are capped at £60,000 for the final determination of liability, and at £30,000 for enquiries as to damages or accounts of profits, and there is a limit of £500,000 on the financial remedies available.
 Proceedings in both the Patents Court and the IPEC are conducted before specialist patents judges.
 Alternatively, infringement claims may be brought in the UK Intellectual Property Office (UKIPO), but since injunctions are not available, the jurisdiction is little used.

-1.2 Can the parties be required to undertake mediation before commencing court proceedings?
+1.2 Can the parties be required to undertake alternative dispute resolution before commencing court proceedings?
 Is mediation or arbitration a commonly used alternative to court proceedings?

 Mediation or other forms of Alternative Dispute Resolution (ADR) are not compulsory but are encouraged by the courts as part of their increased involvement in case and costs management.
 Unreasonable refusal to mediate or engage in ADR may incur costs sanctions, but only if there is considered to be a realistic prospect of success.
-ADR is becoming more common either as an alternative or adjunct to court proceedings.
+ADR is becoming more common either as an alternative or adjunct to court proceedings; following the Court of Appeal's decision in Churchill v Merthyr Tydfil Country Borough Council [2023], judges have the power, in appropriate circumstances, to order the parties to participate in ADR and stay the proceedings while they do so.